-The petition, which urges the government to "Make the production, sale, and use of cannabis legal," argues that legalization could potentially "bring in £900 million [$1.4 billion] in taxes every year, save £400 million [$623 million] on policing cannabis and create over 10,000 new jobs."
+The petition, which urges the government to "Make the production, sale and use of cannabis legal", argues that legalisation could potentially "bring in £900m in taxes every year, save £400m on policing cannabis and create over 10,000 new jobs".

 The revision of British laws has been in the news plenty of late, with the recent Psychoactive Substances bill coming under heavy criticism from all corners, even the House of Lords (though this perhaps seems less surprising given revelations in this weekend's tabloids).
-Last week, a police and crime commissioner in Durham, North East England added to the decriminalization argument by basically giving smokers the green light to grow their own weed, as long as they aren't "too blatant" about it.
+Last week, a Police and Crime Commissioner in Durham, northeast England added to the decriminalisation argument by basically giving smokers the green light to grow their own weed, as long as they aren't "too blatant" about it.

-When will Parliament realize the British people just want to get high, eat a big crisp sandwich, and watch those funny GI Joe PSAs well into the night?
+When will Parliament realise the British people just want to get high, eat a big crisp sandwich and watch those funny GI Joe PSAs well into the night?
 Hopefully this petition will go some distance to making that penny drop.